 In July 2019, the Company and Bayer CropScience LP ("Bayer LP") formed Oerth Bio, a joint venture to research, develop and commercialize PROTAC targeted protein degraders for applications in the field of agriculture.
 The Company and Bayer LP each held an initial ownership interest in Oerth Bio of 50%.
-A 15% ownership interest of Oerth Bio was reserved for the future grants of incentive units to employees and service providers and, as a result, the Company's ownership interest totaled 46.0% and 47.7% as of March 31, 2023 and 2022, respectively, as a result of vested incentive units.
+A 15% ownership interest of Oerth Bio was reserved for the future grants of incentive units to employees and service providers and, as a result, the Company's ownership interest totaled 45.2% and 47.2% as of September 30, 2023 and 2022, respectively, as a result of vested incentive units.

 In connection with the preparation of the Company's consolidated financial statements for the year ended December 31, 2022, the Company identified a prior period error related to the accounting of its investment in Oerth Bio in 2019.
 Previously, the Company disclosed that revenue of \$24.7 million was deferred and would be recognized if and when Oerth Bio recognized revenue associated with the license.
 The Company has determined that the consideration received for the amounts associated with the deferred revenue should have been constrained, because at the time Bayer LP had contributed only a portion of its full cash commitment to Oerth Bio, and Bayer LP had the right to all the cash contributed, but not yet spent, upon liquidation of Oerth Bio.
 The constrained revenue should have been recognized upon both cash being contributed by Bayer LP and the related cash spent by Oerth Bio on research and development activities.
 As such, for each period presented, the revenue recognized is accompanied by corresponding equity method losses of the same amount.
+As of September 30, 2023, the Company recognized the remaining constrained revenue and therefore will discontinue applying the equity method and not recognize addition equity losses until Oerth Bio returns to profitability.

-The Company evaluated the error and determined that the related impact did not materially misstate the previously issued unaudited condensed consolidated financial statements for the three months ended March 31, 2022.
-Although the Company concluded that the error was not material to its previously issued unaudited condensed consolidated financial statements, the Company has determined it is appropriate to adjust its previously issued unaudited condensed consolidated financial statements for the three months ended March 31, 2022 to correct the error and improve comparability.
+The Company evaluated the error and determined that the related impact did not materially misstate the previously issued unaudited condensed consolidated financial statements for the three and nine months ended September 30, 2022.
+Although the Company concluded that the error was not material to its previously issued unaudited condensed consolidated financial statements, the Company has determined it is appropriate to adjust its previously issued unaudited condensed consolidated financial statements for the three and nine months ended September 30, 2022 to correct the error and improve comparability.